-This loaded superfood turmeric granola bursts with good-for-you ingredients and has that perfect spiced vs sweet balance of flavor.
-And that crunch is so amazing, even if made without oil or egg whites!
+This homemade superfood turmeric granola bursts with good-for-you ingredients and has that perfect spiced vs sweet balance of flavor.
+And that crunch is so amazing, even if this recipe is made without oil or egg whites!
 Make it part of your weekly meal-prep routine and enjoy a healthy and nourishing breakfast all week.
 Gluten-free and vegan.

 We go through bags of granola each week.
-Mostly as a crunchy topping for our strawberry smoothie bowls (yes, we are obsessed), but also just for a quick breakfast with plant milk and berries.
+Mostly as a crunchy topping for our regular strawberry banana smoothie bowl or this amazing banana vanilla smoothie bowl, but also just for a quick breakfast with plant milk and berries.

 So when I prepare my own granola from scratch, then it feels like a special morning!
 This vanilla almond granola is my go-to recipe to make at home, but also, this spiced sweet potato granola is amazing when you have the extra time to cook the root vegetable.

-- Healthy and especially rich in antioxidant, omega-3 fats and fiber.
+- Healthy and especially rich in antioxidants, omega-3 fats and fiber.

 - Simple recipe and easy

-- Can make a large batch as it stores well
+- Great for meal prep: you can make a large batch as it stores well

 - Very versatile